 The Turkish Riviera offers an impressive, and increasing, selection of restaurants where you can enjoy fine dining in often spectacular surroundings.
 One unmissable culinary destination is the D Maris Bay hotel, located on the picturesque Datça Peninsula.
 The venue offers six on-site restaurants to entice its visitors.

-If you're cruising in Kalkan, be sure to call into a boutique resort Hotel Villa Mahal, which boasts a stunning setting that is primed for a romantic dinner at the terraced waterside restaurant.
+If you're cruising in Kalkan, be sure to call into boutique resort Hotel Villa Mahal, which boasts a stunning setting that is primed for a romantic dinner at the terraced waterside restaurant.
 Expect a menu of locally sourced fish and traditional Turkish dishes.

 And if you're visiting Kas, be sure to sample the fresh seafood and rich and hearty Ottoman-style cuisine served at the waterfront Panorama, which overlooks the marina.

 Turkey's stunning coastline is home to some of the eastern Mediterranean's most inviting beach clubs, offering the perfect place to come ashore for a chilled drink or two.
 The Bodrum Edition hotel, just 3km from Yalikavak Marina, has its own, where you can relax beside the infinity pool with a signature Clara de Bodrum cocktail before taking a stroll on its sweeping sands.

 Not far from the Ece Marina in Fethiye, visitors can choose between six different bar areas at Hillside Beach Club, each with its own ambiance to suit every type of occasion.

 Settle down in a hammock on the beach at Serenity Bar and enjoy the calming sounds of the sea, or dance the night away as the resident DJ mixes the decks at Pasha Bar.

 With its secluded, pine-fringed beaches, hidden coves and increasing number of luxurious seafront resorts, Turkey's long coastline provides endless opportunities for relaxing amid glorious Mediterranean scenery.